FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    Also specify a security policy, which is used to negotiate secure connections between clients and the load balancer.

    - Configure Iam Policy

+   **dificulties**
+   - Unable to reach web server after upgrading listener from http to https.

    Listener config:
    - ACM certificate (self signed) for SSL/TLS termination.